 I’ve also found that many YouTubers and other content creators make use of Fiverr for their music needs if you want to give that a try.

-If you’re more into the technical side of producing music, then audio editing can be a lucrative business.
+If you’re more into the technical side of producing music, then audio editing can be one of the more lucrative online jobs for musicians.

 This field is a bit more competitive than most of the others on this list, but it’s still a good option if you have some music editing experience.